forcedotcom/sfdx-scanner/docs/_articles/en/getting-started/install.md

 ```

 ## Upgrade plug-in
-To update the scanner plug-in to the latest version, you can follow the next step.
+To update the Analyzer plug-in to the latest version, you can follow the next step.

 ```bash
 $ sfdx plugins:update